G5/g5_dbupdate/README.md

 # G5::DbUpdate

-Update local postgresql db from heroku postresql db
+Replaces local postgresql db from heroku postresql db.
+* Takes credentials from your rails app's `config/database.yml`.

+# TODO

+* Does not support database w/ passwords as of the moment.
+  You still have to manually put the password when prompted.

 ## Installation